Exploring the Health Field

 Interns in the programs also listened to lectures across a range of topics in the health field including the financial aspects of large-scale mental health projects and the morality of euthanasia.
 Litenatsky also aided her supervisor in her supervisor’s research about challenges facing the aging worker with a disability.
 At the same time, Litenatsky studied the role of neuroplasticity, the brain’s ability to adapt and reform synaptic pathways, to add to her experience.

-“Everything I saw throughout the summer was related to neuroplasticity.
+“Everything I saw throughout the internship was related to neuroplasticity.
 Everything rehabilitation does is strengthening new and underused pathways in the brain, which is the essence of neuroplasticity,” she said.

 Litenatsky is considering pursuing a Ph.D. or a Psy.D. after graduating.